knxd/knxd/README.md

     There is no longer a way to switch between these modes;
     "knxtool busmonitor" will no longer change the state of any interface.

-  * Queuing and flow control.
+  * Queuing and flow control

     Previously, all drivers implemented their own queueing for outgoing packets, resulting in duplicate code and hidden errors.